 Note: Negative answers to the following questions may reflect avoidance rather than a lack of sensory sensitivity.
-Probe if necessary "If you were to get your hands messy/dirty, or food around your mouth, would it be uncomfortable for you?"
+Probe if necessary "If your child gets food on his hands or mouth, would it be uncomfortable for him/her?"

-50. Over the past month has it bothered you, having food around your mouth or on your hands?
-Rating:
+50. Over the past month, has your child shown any sensitivity to having food on their hands or around their mouth?

-0 - No sensitivity
+- 0 No sensitivity

-1 -
+- 1 -

-2 - Mild sensitivity
+- 2 Mild sensitivity

-3 -
+- 3 -

-4 - Moderate sensitivity
+- 4 Moderate sensitivity

-5 -
+- 5 -

-6 - Extreme sensitivity leading to avoidance (e.g., frequent wiping g or washing)
+- 6 Extreme sensitivity leading to avoidance (e.g., frequent wiping or washing)